GencoreOperative/AutoPiBakery/README.md

 These are the project files and essentially needs to consist of everything your project needs to run on the Raspberry Pi.
 In the case of a Raspberry Pi Zero W this will be an ARMv6 CPU and so all binaries need to be compatible with this target system.

 There is a single entrypoint which must be included.
 This is the `start.sh` script.
 This script will need to both install any dependencies have and also launch the application.
-Importantly, the script must not exit execution, otherwise it will be restarted.
+This script needs to continue to execute, for example by using a loop.
+If the script ends execution, it will be restarted automatically by the service management daemon.

 Storage space within the Raspberry Pi image is limited to a few hundred MB.